 She made her debut in 1993 with Het raadsel in het fluisterbos (The riddle in the whispering woods, 1993), but readers had to wait until 1997 for her first historical novel for young adults.
 Alle kleuren grijs (All colours grey), based on her great-grandmother’s life, was promptly nominated for the Golden Owl.
-Later on she wrote the gripping Lara & Rebacca, about the friendship between a white girl and a slave girl.
+Later on she wrote the gripping Lara & Rebecca, about the friendship between a white girl and a slave girl.
 With Ik denk dat het liefde was (I Think It Was Love) – a novel about the supposed son of famous philosopher Jean-Jacques Rousseau – Vereecken won the Boekenleeuw (Book Lion) and several other rewards.
 The novel was translated in French, German and Italian.
-In Zijdeman, also based on a family history, she focusses on the children of a missing silk merchant in Paris.
+In Zijdeman (Silkman), also based on a family history, she focuses on the children of a missing silk merchant in Paris.
 The novel is currently adapted for screen (animation) with Vereecken as a co-script writer.

 From Bookshelf Essentials, a publication of Flanders Literature:

 Her historical novels connect little histories to big history, seamlessly combining plenty of historical information with incredibly well-crafted psychological portraits.
 Vereecken paints a very convincing and almost sensorial portrait of the age, embedded in a meticulous structure that keeps the reader engaged.

 Vereecken’s work has been translated into French, German, Italian, Chinese, Korean and other languages.

 Unique and fascinating perspective on Rousseau